Current Projects

 Relationship of Cyberbullying through Social Media and Suicide Behavior

 Although case examples of cyberbullying and suicide are often reported in the media, research on the topic is scant.
-We are thus examining present and past cyberbullying as it relates to social media (e.g., Facebook, Twitter, Instagram, online gaming), text messaging and emails.
+We are thus conducting a series of studies that examine present and past cyberbullying as it relates to social media (e.g., Facebook, Twitter, Instagram, online gaming), text messaging and emails, and are examining covariates (that increase susceptibility) including body esteem, body image, social comparison, and social anxiety.

 Although research has long found that religiosity is related to positive mental health, scant research has examined explanatory factors in this relationship.
-We are thus assessing religious social support and self-efficacy as possible mediators in this relationship.
+We are thus assessing religious social support, coping competence, and self-efficacy as possible mediators in this relationship.

 Development and Translation of Coping Instrument for Acculturating Individuals